 Our Med-Peds residents are a very cohesive, hard working, and fun-loving group of individuals.
 Our residents have a diverse range of interests within Med-Peds, but all share a dedication to making this program the best it can be.
 Med-Peds residents have made substantial contributions to the organization of our program in many ways, including compiling Med-Peds web resources, international health opportunities, and an online survival guide.

 Med-Peds trained program director

 Dr. Russ Kolarik joined the faculty of GHS in July of 2008.
-Dr. Kolarik is a dual board-certified, practicing Med-Peds physician.
+Dr. Kolarik is a dual board-certified, practicing Med-Peds physician and is the current President of the National Med-Peds Program Directors Association.
 He brings with him extensive experiences as a Med-Peds residency and fellowship director at a major academic medical center.
 Dr. Kolarik is committed to career planning and development as well as the education and mentorship of the Med-Peds residents.